aljanabim/simple_webrtc_signaling_server/README.md

     heroku open
     ```

-    Run each line separately.
     The `[name]` argument allows you to give your signaling server a unique name, you can leave out the `[name]` argument to let Heroku generate a random name.

 3. Save the URL you get in the new browser window, which opens once you run `heroku open`, and use it as the **SIGNALING_SERVER_URL** in [/examples/signaling-channel.js](/examples/signaling-channel.js) or [Simple WebRTC Node.js Client](https://github.com/aljanabim/simple_webrtc_nodejs_client).